doomeer/kalandralang/doc/manual.md

 - `for <amount>` specifies the cost of the item.
   It causes the given [Amount](#amounts) to be added to your [Spendings](#spendings-and-gains).
 It defaults to zero.

-Note that the base item will be rare, with 4 to 6 modifiers, following the distribution of chaos orbs.
-If you specify one modifier, the item will have 3 to 5 other modifiers at random.
-If you specify two modifiers, the item will have 2 to 4 other modifiers at random.
-Etc.

 For instance, here is how to start from a random rare Agate Amulet of item level 100:
 ```sh